bairuboinaramadevi/DeepFence/CLOUD_RUN_DEPLOYMENT.md

 # 🚀🛡️ Running DeepFence on Google Cloud Run

 Google Cloud Run is a fully managed serverless platform that allows you to deploy containerized applications easily.
-Here’s a visually enhanced, step-by-step guide to deploying DeepFence Cloud Scanner on Cloud Run using the gcloud CLI.
+Here’s a visually enhanced, step-by-step guide to deploying DeepFence on Cloud Run using the gcloud CLI.

 ----------